-On the next page, you will find details about the compulsory subjects and which subjects are available to choose as options.
+On the next page, you will find details about the compulsory subjects and which subjects are options for you.
 Please speak to your teachers about the subjects if you are unsure as they will be able to offer advice about how the subject relates to your strengths.